G4ertner/GeePT_MCP/README.md

 - Start the server in streamable HTTP mode when you want to accept injection messages over HTTP: `uv run -m mcp_server.main --transport streamable-http --host 0.0.0.0 --port 8000`.
 - Post messages to `POST /runs/<run_id>/inject` with a JSON body like `{ "message": "Warn me if TWR drops" }`.
 The next tool response for that run will append `User injection message: ...` once.
 Streamable HTTP clients can reuse their `mcp-session-id` header as `run_id`; stdio use cases can target the default run id `default`.
 - A helper UI is available at `uv run -m mcp_server.injection_ui --run-id <run_id> [--server-url http://127.0.0.1:8000]` for quickly typing and sending messages.
+When in Streamable HTTP mode, you can simply pass `--run-id default`; if no session-specific message is queued, the default queue will be applied to the next tool call for any session.

 #### 🧭 Connection & Save Management
 - `krpc_get_status` — Checks connectivity to kRPC and reports version.